uislambekov/TDAvec/python/README.md

 ![Vectorizations](https://raw.githubusercontent.com/uislambekov/TDAvec/main/python/readme_figs/Vects.png)

 These vectorizations can be used as predictors for ML problem, whose goal is to predict the original deformation parameter.
-We will use a simple `sklearn.LinearRegression` model to solve the problem
+We will use a simple `sklearn.LinearRegression` model to solve the problem.

-Here is a simple function the for any given set of predictors creates the model, solves it, and retirns the results:
+Here is a simple function, that for any given set of predictors creates the model, solves it, and returns the results:

     def makeSim(X, y=epsList):
         Xtrain, Xtest, ytrain, ytest = train_test_split(X, y, train_size=0.8, random_state=42)